“Rejuve! An adults-only retreat offering space, serenity and spring-fed geothermal pools, just 20 minutes from Palm Springs”

 - Plunge pool

-Rooms with kitchens are completely stocked with a full-sized oven (or microwave) and fridge, pots, pans, dishes and silverware.
-Other rooms have mini-fridges.
-The nearest supermarkets and grocery stores are about a 5-minute drive away.
+Rooms with kitchens are stocked with the essentials: a toaster oven and induction hot plate; fridge and sink; table with chairs plus pots, pans, dishes and silverware.
+The nearest grocery stores are about a 5-minute drive away.

-Before you head out to dinner, consult Hope Springs’ 4-page list of recommended eateries located in Desert Hot Springs and the surrounding towns of Joshua Tree, Pioneertown, Rancho Mirage and, of course, Palm Springs.
-Recommended restaurants cover a broad spectrum - from sushi to Serbo-Croatian - and include authoritative advice such as “Go for the (Sinatra/Rat Pack) ambience, the martinis and the clientèle rather than the food.”
+Before you head out to dinner, consult Hope Springs’ list of recommended eateries located in Desert Hot Springs, Palm Springs, Pioneertown and Joshua Tree.
+Recommended restaurants cover a broad spectrum - from sushi to Serbo-Croatian - and include authoritative advice such as “Go for the (Sinatra/Rat Pack) ambience, the martinis and the clientèle rather than the food."

 - Lunch by arrangement